 The ibp driver is dependent on GLD, a loadable kernel module that provides the ibp driver with the DLPI and STREAMS functionality required of a LAN driver.
-Except as noted in the Application Programming Interface section of this man page, see gld(7D) for more details on the primitives supported by the driver.
+Except as noted in the Application Programming Interface section of this man page, see gld(4D) for more details on the primitives supported by the driver.
 The GLD module is located at /kernel/misc/sparcv9/gld on 64 bit systems and at /kernel/misc/gld on 32 bit systems.

 The ibp driver expects certain configuration of the IBA fabric prior to operation (which also implies the SM must be active and managing the fabric).
 Specifically, the IBA multicast group representing the IPv4 limited broadcast address 255.255.255.255 (also defined as broadcast-GID in IETF documents) should be created prior to initializing the device.
 IBA properties (including mtu, qkey and sl) of this group is used by the driver to create any other IBA multicast group as instructed by higher level (IP) software.
-The driver probes for the existance of this broadcast-GID during attach(9E).
+The driver probes for the existence of this broadcast-GID during attach(9E).

 The values returned by the driver in the DL_INFO_ACK primitive in response to your DL_INFO_REQ are:

 Maximum SDU is the MTU associated with the broadcast-GID group, less the 4 byte IPoIB header for UD mode and 65520 for CM mode.